MarketplaceUX/mow/design/phase1/index.md

 <br/>
 ## Redesign of App Blocks
 With the redesign of our app/site blocks on mobile we're making things clearer for the user: Better approaches to type, bigger touch targets, smarter layouts.
 Our overview of these changes can be [found here][2].
-Explain what you're trying to achieve with this.
-Then provide link.